In This Article

 - The amount of sunlight you want streaming in

 - The mood and decor of your room.
-For example, heavier fabrics suit more traditional rooms while sheer fabrics work best in more minimalist rooms
+For example, heavier fabrics suit more traditional rooms while sheer fabrics work best in minimalist rooms

 Each fabric falls differently from an elevation and therefore will look different when pleated and drawn back.
 This is an important thing to remember when choosing curtain designs for homes.

-#4: Choose Wisely between Prints and Solids
+#4: Choose Wisely Between Prints and Solids

 #5: Select the Ideal Length of Curtains for Windows and Doors

+Whether you want to know how to choose curtains for living room or the bedroom, the length matters.
 Curtains that fall exactly to the floor are in vogue.
 For a more dramatic look, you can opt for a curtain size that is longer by a few inches, so that the drapes puddle on the floor.
 On the other hand, if you have kids, you are better off with curtains a couple of inches above the floor.
 Ending curtains for windows at the sill is yet another classic option, but full-length drapes could work equally well.

+When thinking about how to select curtains for your home, know that the width also matters.
 The ideal width of your curtains for windows and doors depends on the width of the moulding of your window pane or door.
 One way to arrive at the ideal width is to measure the frame and multiply it by a factor of 2/2.5.
 The extra fabric helps accomplish the gathered look on the sides when the curtains are drawn back.

-Dress them up or tone them down.
+Wondering how to select curtains for your home and decorate them?
+You can either dress them up or tone them down.
 Trims and accessories for curtains range from pull-backs and valances to ornamental curtain tracks fixed on the wall above the curtains.
 Trims and accessories can be cleverly accompanied with light drapes to add richness and grandeur.
 Valance, the decorative frilled fabric placed at the top of the curtain for windows, is an excellent way to add embellishment to your room.
 On the other hand, simple pull-backs and absence of decorative trims will make fabrics like velvet or satin look chic and sleek.
 This again will depend on the effect you want to achieve.

-#8: Pick between Lined and Unlined Curtains for Windows
+#8: Pick Between Lined and Unlined Curtains for Windows

 This is where you weigh the functionality of the curtains or drapes that you have chosen.
 If the curtain hangs on a window that receives direct sunlight, a protective lining can make it more opaque, fade slower and last longer.
-Also, two layers — one sheer, one opaque can give you the flexibility to choose the amount of privacy and light you want.
+Also, two layers — one sheer, one opaque — can give you the flexibility to choose the amount of privacy and light that you want.
 The fact remains that a lining makes drapes heavier — so choose wisely.

 #9: Select Fabrics Based on the Maintenance Required

 The fabric and material of a curtain determines how it should be cleaned and how often you need to clean it.
-While all curtains and drapes should be washed every three-to-six months, there are some fabrics that require more care and some that can be machine-washed.
+While all curtains and drapes should be washed every three to six months, there are some fabrics that require more care and some that can be machine-washed.

 - High-maintenance fabrics: Any curtain that has pleats or swags must be dry-cleaned regardless of the fabric.
 However, wool, silk and sheer curtains must be dry-cleaned or hand-washed in cold water to retain their colour and shape